 We see that the varieties on the left side of the diagram have a complete answer regarding free bases and a description of defining identities.
-However, for the varieties on the right, we do not have answers to the same questions.
+However, for the varieties on the right, we do not have answers to the analogical questions.
 There have been attempts to give a partial answer to these problems.
-In \cite{Meta-Mal} was constructed a basis of free metabelian Malcev algebra and free alternative algebra with additional identity $[a,b][c,d]=0$.
-The embedding of some ideals of Malcev algebras into alternative algebra is given \cite{Filippov1983}.
-Some ideals of the free alternative algebra were considered in \cite{Filippov-Nil}, \cite{Filippov-Triv}.
+In \cite{Meta-Mal}, it was constructed a basis of the free metabelian Malcev algebra and free alternative algebra with additional identity $[a,b][c,d]=0$.
+The embedding of some ideals of Malcev algebras into alternative algebra is given in \cite{Filippov1983}.
+Some ideals of the free alternative algebra were considered in \cite{Filippov-Nil, Filippov-Triv}.
 A base of the free alternative superalgebra on one odd generator was constructed in \cite{Shestakov1}.
-Also, in \cite{Shestakov2} was proved that every Malcev superalgebra generated by an odd element is special.
-In \cite{Dzh-Zus} was proved that the alternative operad is not Koszul.
-For this reason, we consider a well-known subvariety of the variety of associative algebras which is called perm, and we construct a similar diagram for the considered variety.
-For more details on perm algebras, see \cite{BoHou}, \cite{Perm 1}, \cite{KS2022}, \cite{Perm 2}.
-In \cite{MS2022} was proved that every metabelian Lie algebra can be embedded into appropriate perm algebra under commutator.
+Also, in \cite{Shestakov2} it was proved that every Malcev superalgebra generated by an odd element is special.

+In this paper, we consider a well-known subvariety of the variety of associative algebras, called perm, and we construct a similar diagram for the considered variety.
+For more details and history on perm algebras, see \cite{BoHou}, \cite{Perm 1}, \cite{KS2022}, \cite{Perm 2}.
+In \cite{MS2022}, it was proved that every metabelian Lie algebra can be embedded into appropriate perm algebra under the commutator.
 As a consequence, we have $\mathcal{P}erm^{(-)}=\mathcal{M}\mathcal{L}ie$, where $\mathcal{P}erm$ (or shortly, $\mathcal{P}$) and $\mathcal{M}\mathcal{L}ie$ are varieties of perm and metabelian Lie algebras, respectively.
 Then we have